tresinformal/drakkar/faq.md

 ## Who is in the team?

-Active team members have their own git branch (whatever that is), so [https://github.com/tresinformal/game#game](https://github.com/tresinformal/game#game) gives a nice overview of all team members.
+Active team members have their own git branch (whatever a git branch is :-) ), so [https://github.com/tresinformal/game#game](https://github.com/tresinformal/game#game) gives a nice overview of all team members.

+## Do I need to know C++ before joining?

+Nope, the team will teach you.

+## Do I need to be present every meeting?

+Nope, you will not need to be present every meeting.

+It is appreciated to let
+the team know you will be absent.
+You do not need to give a reason for your absence: we trust/hope you do something useful/fun :-)

+## Do I need to work on the game in my free time?

+Nope, there is no 'homework': we work only when we can and want to.

 ## How to contact the team?